Frequently Asked Questions (FAQs)

 Every check or cash donation must have an individual donation form!
 Checks or cash without the form may not be credited to you.

 How do fundraising teams work?
 Can I team up with someone to split fundraising and riding?

 Creating and joining NCAC fundraising teams is a great way for friends to support each other as they prepare for the NCAC and for potential donors to learn more about the NCAC community.
 Although your team webpage will show how much money the entire team has raised, each team member is individually responsible for meeting the fundraising minimum.

 My fundraising total doesn’t look right.
 Who can I contact about that?

-If you need help managing your donations or confirming your total please contact Shaun Fitzgerald.
+If you need help managing your donations or confirming your total please contact or Fundraising Team at firstname.lastname@example.org.
 Make sure you allow at least two weeks for your off-line donations to appear on your total before contacting us.
 On-line donations should appear immediately.

 I want to participate but can’t make it to the actual event?

 No problem, you can register as a Virtual Cyclist and raise as much funds as possible.
 Virtual Cyclists receive their own personal fundraising page and can use all the tools available to Cyclists and Crew.
 There is a $16 Registration Fee to cover administrative costs.

 If I end up not riding or crewing, can I get the money I’ve raised to count toward my friend, who’s also participating?